Context: What is RedSun?

 HANDLE realHandle;

-// Produce a real, transferable handle with identical access rights.
+// Transferable handle with identical access rights.

 if (!DuplicateHandle(